Media bias against Arabs comes out at Saudi press conference

 Khashoggi, a former champion of Saudi officials until his pals were ousted in a widespread corruption probe, had fled Saudi Arabia and began writing caustic columns attacking not only the Saudi government but viciously attacking Saudi Crown Prince Mohammed bin Salman, who was leading the crackdown.

 The Washington Post immediately hired Khashoggi to give his vicious personal attacks a higher more powerful platform.
-You don’t think Khashoggi hired him because they thought he was a great opinion columnist?
+You don’t think the Washington Post hired Khashoggi because they thought he was a great opinion columnist?
 His talents had nothing to do with it.
-The Washington Post was all about Arab bashing.
+The Washington Post is all about pro-Israel Arab-bashing, the process of demeaning Arabs whenever they veer into the area of defending Palestine and criticizing Israel.

 Does anyone think the Washington Post would hire a columnist who wrote about Israel’s government the same way Khashoggi wrote about the Saudi Government over and over again every week?
 No way.